build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

           bash scripts/run-job.sh $APPLICATION_ID $JOB_ROLE_ARN $S3_BUCKET_NAME $GITHUB_SHA integration_test.py s3://${S3_BUCKET_NAME}/github/traffic/
 ```

-So we can see how integration tests integrate (hah!) with pull requests, we're going to commit these changes by creating a new branch, pushing the files into that branch, then opening a pull request.
+So we can see how integration tests integrate (ha!) with pull requests.
+We're going to commit these changes by creating a new branch, pushing the files into that branch, then opening a pull request.

 The `integration-test` workflow we created will run whenever somebody opens a new pull request.